Ctrl-Room: Controllable Text-to-3D Room Meshes Generation with Layout Constraints: Introduction

 To address these shortcomings, we propose a novel two-stage method to generate a high-fidelity and editable 3D room.
-The key insight is to separate the generation of 3D geometric layouts from that of the visual appearance, which allows us to better capture the room layout and achieve flexible editing at the same time.
-In the first stage, from text input, our method creates plausible room layouts with various furniture types and positions.
-Unlike previous scene synthesis methods ~\citep{tang2023diffuscene, paschalidou2021atiss} that only focus on the furniture arrangement, our approach further considers walls with doors and windows, which play an essential role in the layout.
+The key insight is to separate the generation of 3D geometric layouts from that of visual appearance, which allows us to better capture the room layout and achieve vivid textures at the same time.
+In the first stage, from text input, our method creates plausible scene layouts with various furniture types and positions.
+Unlike previous scene synthesis methods~\cite{tang2023diffuscene, paschalidou2021atiss} that only focus on the furniture arrangement, our approach further considers walls with doors and windows, which play an essential role in the layout.
 To achieve this goal, we parameterize the room by a holistic scene code, which represents a room as a set of objects.
 Each object is represented by a vector capturing its position, size, semantic class, and orientation.
-Based on our compact parameterization, we design a diffusion model to learn the 3D room layout distribution from the Structured3D dataset~\citep{zheng2020structured3d}.
+Based on our compact parameterization, we design a diffusion model to learn the 3D room layout distribution from the Structured3D dataset~\cite{zheng2020structured3d}.

-Once the indoor scene layout is fixed, in the second stage, our method generates the room appearance with the guidance of the 3D room layout.
-We model the appearance of the room as a panoramic image, which is generated by a text-to-image latent diffusion model.
-Unlike previous text-to-panorama works ~\citep{tang2023mvdiffusion, chen2022text2light}, our method explicitly enforces room layout constraints and guarantees plausible 3D room structures and furniture arrangement.
-To achieve this goal, we convert the 3D layout synthesized in the first stage into a semantic segmentation map and feed it to a fine-tuned ControlNet~\citep{zhang2023adding} model to create the panorama image.
+Our method then generates the room appearance with the guidance of the 3D room layout.
+We first generate a panorama using a text-to-image latent diffusion model, then iteratively upgrade the generated images to a NeRF model and generate additional novelty view panorama images.
+During the panorama generation, unlike previous text-to-panorama works~\cite{tang2023mvdiffusion, chen2022text2light}, our method explicitly enforces scene layout constraints and guarantees plausible 3D room structures and furniture arrangement.
+To achieve this goal, we convert the 3D layout synthesized in the first stage into a semantic segmentation map and feed it to a fine-tuned ControlNet~\cite{zhang2023adding} model to create the panorama image.
+We also use this layout information to estimate scene depth and inpaint missing regions at novel viewpoints.